Simple-Software-Solutions-Inc/MTO_DriveTest/README.md

 ### `git clone https://github.com/Simple-Software-Solutions-Inc/MTO_DriveTest.git` to clone the project in your local workspace.

+### make changes in the .gitignore file and add application.properties file in it.

 Runs the app in the development mode.\
 Open [http://localhost:8080/drive_test](http://localhost:8080/drive_test) to view it in the browser.